CraftAcademyLabs/ca_course/atm_challenge/step_3.md

 The ATM needs to interact with another class - we will call it `Account`.
 The Account class will symbolize both the bank account and a card we can use in the ATM (there is no need to create both an Account class and a Card class for the sake of this prototype).

 However, we have not created that class yes, so in out `atm_spec` we will use a so called `instance_double` in order to be able to test the functionality.
 Doubles are objects that can be used as stand-ins for instances of other classes (hence the name `instance_double`).
 Even if they still are not defined (as in our case).
 We will go over doubles more extensively further down the road in the camp.
+For now, you can think of doubles as "fake" objects that we use for testing.
+We don't want to build the `Account` class yet, so we'll just make a fake one for now.

-For now, let's define a `class_double` in our spec and give it a name of `account`
+Let's define a `class_double` in our spec and give it a name of `account`.
+We'll give our `account` a `@balance` of `100`.
+Then we'll be able to use this in our testing.

 !FILENAME spec/atm_spec.rb
 ```ruby